JamesHBickerton/DevNotes/Notes/html.md

 <strong>eA descendant selector</strong> in CSS (i.e 'footer p {') will select all the p elements inside of all the 'footer' elements as it is a child element of the footer.

-To add comments or block out comments on CSS - /* */
+To add comments or block out comments on CSS - /* */ . "ctrl /" will automatically comment out a CSS declaration.

+For classes, it is good to use - between spaces.